This post has two parts:

 Preparation Context

-The unique aspect of my unfortunate learning style is that I learn and prepare while doing the job.
-This approach applies to my research, allowing me to quickly adapt to new areas.
-The more frustrating side of this is, I get very nervous and clammy during interviews, especially if they do not end up going the direction I expect them to (ML coding in what I expected to be a general coding round or A/B testing questions in what I expected to ML Breadth etc).
-I need hands-on experience (aka, to delve into something) to understand what I should be doing.
-My situation is particularly challenging because most of my PhD peers joined companies two to four years ago when tech hiring was very different.
-Today's job market is more competitive, with very different expectations and requirements.
-Without a clear baseline of what to expect in this scenario, and given my hesitation to reach out to people, the only way for me to understand the requirements was to actually go through the process step by step and figure things out on the way.
+My learning style is unique—I learn best through hands-on experience while doing the actual work.
+This approach has served me well in research, helping me adapt quickly to new areas.
+The downside is that I become nervous and anxious during interviews, particularly when they take unexpected turns (like encountering ML coding questions in what I thought would be a general coding round, or A/B testing questions when I expected ML breadth).
+I need to delve into something directly to truly grasp it.
+My situation is especially tricky because most of my PhD peers entered the industry two to four years ago, when tech hiring looked very different.
+Today's job market is more competitive, with entirely new expectations and requirements.
+Without a clear reference point for what to expect, and given my reluctance to reach out to others, I had no choice but to learn by going through the interview process step by step.

 Initial Applications